Master of Arts in East Asian Languages and Cultures

 Admission to the M.A. program

 Apply to the EALC M.A. program via the Office of Graduate Studies online application system.
-For additional information regarding departmental admissions requirements, deadlines, and the application process, please visit the graduate admissions page of the EALC Department website, or contact the EALC Department Graduate Program directly at ealc@ku.edu.
+For additional information regarding departmental admissions requirements and the application process, please contact the EALC Department Graduate Program directly at ealc@ku.edu.

 Master’s Program